• Skip to primary navigation

 • Cut out the water.
 You can cut the water out in this recipe and have a stronger lemon flavor by using one full cup of lemon juice.

-These process tips in storage tricks are sure to help you have the best syrup possible:
+These process tips and storage tricks are sure to help you have the best syrup possible:

 • Squeeze your own lemon juice.
 If you want the freshest flavor possible you can squeeze your own lemon juice instead of using store-bought bottled lemon juice.
 Make sure to roll the lemon around on the counter a little to soften it and make it easier to squeeze the juice out of.